cosmos/cosmos/WHITEPAPER.md

 improved and simplified underlying structure, some of which is a result of embracing the blockchain paradigm.
 Tendermint blocks must commit in order, which obviates the complexity and communication overhead associated with PBFT's view-changes.
-In Gnuclear and many cryptocurrencies, there is no need to allow for block <em>N+i</em> where <em>i >= 1</em> to commit, when block <em>N</em>
+In Atom and many cryptocurrencies, there is no need to allow for block <em>N+i</em> where <em>i >= 1</em> to commit, when block <em>N</em>
 itself hasn't yet committed.
 If bandwidth is the reason why block <em>N</em>
-hasn't committed in Gnuclear, then it doesn't help to use bandwidth sharing votes for blocks <em>N+i</em>.
+hasn't committed in Atom, then it doesn't help to use bandwidth sharing votes for blocks <em>N+i</em>.
 If a network partition or offline nodes is the reason why block <em>N</em> hasn't committed, then <em>N+i</em> won't commit anyway.